-Patel A, Bains A, Lam ML, Millet R and Elul T: Visualization of Morphogenesis using the Processing Programming Language.
-Journal of Biocommunication, Vol. 41 (1), 2017.
+Patel A, Bains A, Millet R and Elul T: Visualization of Morphogenesis using the Processing Programming Language.
+Journal of Biocommunication, 2017 Vol. 41 (1).

 Sohal A, Ha J, Zhu M, Lakhani F, Thiagaragan K, Olzewski L, Monakrishnan R, Elul T: Morphometrics in Developmental Neurobiology: Quantitative analysis of growth cone motility in vivo.
-Forthcoming chapter in Book titled "Morphometrics" In-tech open access publisher.
+Chapter in Book titled "New Insights into Morphometry Studies", Edited by P.M.
+Pares-Casanova, Intech open access publisher.
 2017

-Jin TG, Sohal A, Peng G, Wu E and Elul T: Expression of APC N-terminal and central domains reveal compensatory regulation of branch number and length during optic axon arborization in vivo.
-In revision, 2017.
+Jin TG, Sohal A, Peng G, Wu E and Elul T: N-terminal and central domains of APC cooperatively regulate branch number and orientation in optic axon arbors in vivo.
+Submitted Brain Research, 2017.

 Society for Neuroscience